buhrmi/inertiax/README.md

 In addition to the Frame component, it also introduces a [global click handler](https://github.com/buhrmi/inertiax#global-click-handler).

-For some code examples, you can also check out [Inertia X UI](https://github.com/buhrmi/inertiax-ui), a UI library featuring Svelte components built with Inertia X.
+For some code examples, you can also check out [Inertia X UI](https://github.com/buhrmi/inertiax-ui), a UI library featuring Svelte components built for Inertia X.

 ## Basic Usage